 But there are a myriad of easy ways to acquire a language and actually speak it decently, and numerous reasons why you should study a foreign language.

 First things first.
 In order to plunge into the world of language learning, you need to be driven.
 In fact, the greatest problem people face in language learning is nothing other than motivation.
-So, focus on this list of the most obvious and tangible benefits of mastering a foreign tongue!
+So, let’s focus on this list of the most obvious and tangible benefits of mastering a foreign tongue before delving into language learning strategies!

 Get Connected: Talking is how we connect with the people around us.
 The more languages you speak, the more people in the world you will be able to share your thoughts and feelings with, relating much more closely with foreign people and cultures.
 To be able to read about German culture in Deutsch and about the Chinese royal dynasties in Mandarin is an incredible privilege.
 Language increases your access to different cultures and aspects of life that were previously unavailable for you to truly understand and experience.